How To Use Symmetry To Improve Composition

 - Moods and Emotions (e.g., darkness, bliss, happiness, fear, anxiety, melancholy)

-I think it’s worthwhile pointing out that photos can also be based upon and about composition.
+I think it’s worthwhile pointing out that photos can also be based around and be about composition.
 While this photo was made in the grounds of the Mirabell Gardens, it’s actually a study of composition.
 And symmetry is the underlying principal that underpins the composition within this photo.

-And why can’t even a simple photo of your cat be underpinned with great composition.
+And why can’t even a simple photo of your cat, dog or budgie be underpinned by great composition?
 It may be what’s needed to elevate the picture from a mere snapshot to a great photo.